viragtripathi/crdb-ory-keto-demo/README.md

 PUT /admin/relation-tuples
 ```

-This simulates how actual applications write permissions to Keto — through its API — not through direct database access.
+This mimics how production apps interact with Keto.

 ---

 ### ✅ 2.
 Access Control Validation

-After inserting a tuple, the simulator performs a permission check by calling:
+After inserting a tuple, the simulator performs a permission check via:

 ```http
 POST /relation-tuples/check